-Many smaller organizations are using Excel spreadsheets to track their progress and run their company.
-For some, that may have worked when they were a very small organization, but once they reach 25 or more employees, they hit a new ceiling of complexity.
+Many smaller organizations are using Excel spreadsheets (or Google sheets) to track their progress and run their company.
+For some, that may have worked when they were a small organization, but once they reach 25 or more employees, they hit a new ceiling of complexity.
 At that size, the old systems no longer work, and many CEOs don’t realize it until it is too late.
 They get used to losing critical information in a long email list as they search for status updates on projects, trying to find the most recent report from a slew of emails.
-They should be collaborating in real time with colleagues with comments connected directly to their most important initiatives, the most important data and the vision across all of the departments contributing to the effort.
+They should be collaborating in real time with colleagues with comments connected directly to their most important initiatives, the most important data, and the vision across all the departments contributing to the effort.

 There is a better way.
-Hundreds of companies have implemented thousands of plans with Rhythm Software to keep their annual and quarterly plans on track, solve problems faster at weekly adjustment meetings, help managers better utilize their resources and collaborate better on cross-functional projects.
+Hundreds of companies have implemented thousands of plans with Rhythm Strategy Execution Software to keep their annual and quarterly plans on track, solve problems faster at weekly adjustment meetings, help managers better utilize their resources and collaborate better on cross-functional projects.
 The cloud-based software allows you to connect your strategic thinking and annual plan directly to your daily execution.
 No longer will the efforts of your team be wasted on projects that don’t drive your corporate strategy.

 So, how do you know when it's time to leave Excel behind for a more sophisticated KPI dashboard?